steemit/devportal-tutorials-py/tutorials/24_power_up_steem/README.md

 #### 4. Conversion amount <a name="convert"></a>

 Both the `amount` and the `to` parameters are assigned via input from the terminal/console.
-The user is given the option to power up the STEEM to their own account or to another users account.
+The user is given the option to power up the STEEM to their own account or to another user's account.
 The amount has to be greater than zero and no more than the total available STEEM of the user.
+If you are using one of Steemit's demo accounts, please leave some STEEM for others to power up!
 We also check the `to account` to make sure it's a valid account name.

 ```python
 #choice of account